cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/02-blockchain-and-cosmos.md

 ---
 title: "Blockchain Technology and Cosmos"
 order: 2
-description: Cosmos is blockchain technology
+description: Cosmos as part of blockchain technology
 tag: fast-track
 ---